drbergman/SMoReParS/TumorSpheroidABM/OxStudyFull/ODEFitting/data/README.txt

     Optimal parameters for SM on cohort_2306062212.
     rho0 is fixed at 0.

+SMFitToABM_LMS_bounded.mat:
+    LMS stands for LogisticModelSimplified.
+    Optimal parameters for SM on cohort_2306062212.
+    rho0 is fixed at 0.
+    The chemo-induced death rate at low dose is bounded above zero.

+SMFitToABM_LMS_2.mat:
+    LMS stands for LogisticModelSimplified.
+    Optimal parameters for SM on cohort_2306160948.
+    rho0 is fixed at 0.
+    The chemo-induced death rate at low dose is bounded above zero.

 SMFitToABM_Fit_b.mat:
     Optimal parameters for SM on cohort_2305311216.
     lambda, alpha, K, a are all fixed.